 The objective of this research was to determine the effect of in-place air voids on the performance of asphalt pavements using data from the LTPP program and other appropriate sources.

-The contractor's final report will be posted here as an NCHRP Web-Only Document.
+The contractor's final report will be posted here as NCHRP Web-Only Document 299 by the summer of 2021.